WatchOutNewsAgency/wona.github.com/_posts/2026-05-03-inter-iit-techmeet-14.md

 It is equally important to acknowledge what Inter IIT Tech does genuinely well.
 Participants consistently valued the exposure to unique, industry-relevant problem statements, the depth of technical growth that comes from working under real pressure, and the opportunity to collaborate and connect with peers from institutions across the country.
 These are meaningful outcomes that should not be overlooked.

+## Our Two Cents

+Whether the final results were technically correct is ultimately unknowable without access to complete evaluation records.
+Results announced with finality were reversed without transparency, contentions were handled inconsistently, and participants were left with legitimate grievances regardless of the outcome's technical merit.

+A competition loses its reputation when the charm of ‘giving it all’ fades away in participants.
+This is where Inter IIT often finds itself.
+With increasing opacity, participants are unable to reconcile the results with their efforts and submissions.
+This report is our attempt to recognize the importance this competition holds for all students and how the processes must match that bar.

 This section is not intended as an indictment of Inter IIT Tech Meet, which has long served as a meaningful platform for technical development and inter-institutional exchange.
 It is offered in the spirit of constructive reflection with the belief that a competition of this stature deserves processes that match the dedication its participants bring to it.
 Participants invest significant time and energy in Inter IIT, often balancing it against academic and personal commitments, because they trust that the process is designed to reward genuine excellence.
 Strengthening the transparency and consistency of evaluation, selection, and contention handling would go a long way in reinforcing that trust.

-## Our Two Cents

-Whether the final results were technically correct is ultimately unknowable without access to complete evaluation records.
-Results announced with finality were reversed without transparency, contentions were handled inconsistently, and participants were left with legitimate grievances regardless of the outcome's technical merit.

-Before concluding, it is essential to acknowledge the Contingent Leader and Deputy Contingent Leaders who stewarded this contingent through unprecedented logistical and procedural challenges.
+Before concluding, it is essential to acknowledge the Leadership who stewarded this contingent through unprecedented logistical and procedural challenges.
 They operated within severe constraints: unclear rules, compressed timelines, and limited institutional leverage and yet chose to lead with integrity.
-They escalated concerns when needed.
-When their own decisions could have been better, they said so.
+They escalated concerns when needed and took accountability for their decisions.
 What stands out most is their willingness to speak candidly about what happened: where the system failed, where they fell short, and what their teams deserved but did not receive.
 This transparency, offered after the event when silence would have been easier, is accountability in its truest form.
 The participants who carried this contingent deserve honest acknowledgment.
 Many of them put in months of sustained work alongside exams and placements, often picking up slack left by teammates who contributed little or nothing.
-Imbalance is clearly visible.
 They did not get the environment they deserved, and in several cases, they did not get the teammates they deserved either.
 It cost teams both morale and output.
 But the ones who showed up and stayed committed did so knowing the process around them was flawed.

 This report exists because both leadership and participants chose candor over silence.
 The problems identified here: in selection, evaluation, contention handling, and post-event transparency should be viewed as structural and not personal.
-They are fixable.
+They are also fixable.
+What remains is the institutional will to address them.

 <iframe title="" aria-label="Split Bars" id="datawrapper-chart-E0r82" src="https://datawrapper.dwcdn.net/E0r82/11/" scrolling="no" frameborder="0" style="border: none;" width="600" height="557" data-external="1"></iframe>

 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){e[r].style.height=a.data["datawrapper-height"][t]+"px"}}}))}();</script>

+*Watch Out! would like to thank all the participants who shared their experiences with us, including those who chose to remain anonymous.
+We also extend our gratitude to the leadership, past participants, and former Contingent Leaders who not only set a high bar for future contingents, but also provided the data needed to bring this article to life.*